 - 2.48 – October 2008:

 - The Apricot release, cool GLSL shaders, lights and GE improvements, snap, sky simulator, shrinkwrap modifier, and Python editing improvements.
-This was the release following Project Apricot.
+This contained the results Project Apricot.

 - 2.49 – June 2009: